johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 As an example, I recently saw this [generative tree/seed piece of art NFT](https://twitter.com/yungwknd/status/1477359562088849413?s=12).
 The owner of the NFT can decide how many “offspring” trees to generate—or not generate.
 The collection and artwork evolves based on the owners actions.

-Things like that are only the beginning.
+I find ideas like really cool, and it's only just the beginning.

 ## There’s a lot of people in crypto